1667 Dubrovnik earthquake: Thievery

 Alongside the fire, robbery had taken over the city as a result of the anarchy that followed, given that the earthquake killed the Rector and wiped out a great part of the government.
 The first claims filed before the Criminal Court concerned thefts of items and valuables from collapsed houses and rubble, with only a few cases of theft of construction material.
 By the beginning of 1668, the theft of construction material increased.
 It became the dominant form of thievery by the end of the year, and remained as such until 1674.
-In the period between June 21, 1667 and the December 31, 1676, ~70% of theft reports concerned material used in the city reconstruction, while 30% of the reports concerned theft of personal items and valuables.
+In the period between June 21, 1667, and December 31, 1676, ~70% of theft reports concerned material used in the city reconstruction, while 30% of the reports concerned theft of personal items and valuables.

 Water shortages

 The earthquake had done significant damage to various sources of fresh water, due to the damage done to the city's aqueduct.
 Furthermore, the wells around the city either dried up, or gave a yellowish, thick mass instead of water.
-Water had to be imported, gathered from the rainfall or drawn from the wells of the Gruž Dominican monastery, which were surprisingly undamaged.
+Water had to be imported, gathered from rainfall or drawn from the wells of the Gruž Dominican monastery, which were surprisingly undamaged.
 Consequently, significant funds had to be diverted into the reconstruction of the aqueduct.